 Serve the pizza rolls alone or with your favorite dipping sauce.
 Here are some suggestions on sauces to serve with pizza rolls:

 Every air fryer will vary.
 The first time you make pizza rolls in the air fryer, monitor and check on them 2 minutes before the cooking time is up.
 Adjust the recipe as needed in the future.

 You shouldn’t need to use oil in this recipe.
 I haven’t had any issues with sticking.
-If you wish to spray some olive oil to coat the basket, that’s perfectly okay.
+If you want to use a light coating of oil spray it can help make pizza rolls extra crispy.

-The cook time is about 8 minutes at 380 degrees Fahrenheit.
+The air fryer time is about 8 minutes.
+Cook the pizza rolls at 380 degrees Fahrenheit.
 Shake them halfway through.

 I used Totino’s pizza rolls because they are the most widely available.
 You can find different kinds with your favorite pizza toppings like pepperoni, cheese, or sausage.
 There are different brands available including generic pizza rolls from the grocery store, Annie’s pizza poppers, or Michelina’s.

-It’s kind of difficult to avoid burst pizza rolls.
-They burst because steam builds up inside and the pressure causes them to explode and the pizza roll filling escapes.
+It’s kind of difficult to keep pizza rolls from expoding.
+Pizza rolls typically burst because steam builds up inside and the pressure causes them to explode and the pizza roll filling escapes.
 The best way to reduce the bursting is to take them out when they start bursting.